HoneyBrickGaming/QuickTools-Tauri/README.md

 - **User-Friendly Interface**: Enjoy a straightforward and intuitive interface that makes it easy to navigate and manage your installed applications and games.
 No technical expertise is required to use this tool effectively.

-- **Software Management**: Organize, update, and remove applications and games effortlessly through a centralized management system.
+- **Software Management**: Organize, update, remove applications and games effortlessly through a centralized management system.
 Stay in control of your software collection, ensuring you always have the latest versions and optimal performance.

 - **Community-Driven**: Benefit from an active and supportive community that shares insights, troubleshoots issues, and suggests new features.
 Our program continues to evolve and improve based on user feedback and needs.